The Residence is an opulent and luxurious resort on Zanzibar's south-west coast.

 The Residence: Our full report

-The Residence is a new resort on a beautiful stretch of beach on Zanzibar's south west coast which has created widespread buzz across the island.
-With 66 large separate villas set over 32 hectares of land, it's a vast self-contained complex, so much so they give each guest a bicycle to get around!
+The Residence Zanzibar was built in April 2011 on a beautiful stretch of beach on Zanzibar’s south west coast which has created widespread buzz across the island.
+With 66 large separate villas set over 32 hectares of land, it’s a vast self-contained complex, so much so that if you are not being driven around in a golf buggy, you will be given a bicycle to get around.
 The Residence has a great range of facilities, from tennis courts, a gym and a watersports centre, to a weekly entertainment programme and fully equipped spa, meaning you could quite happily never leave the grounds.

-The Residence is part of an international chain of hotels, with sister properties in the Maldives, Mauritius and Tunisia.
-Although there are slight African influences if you look hard enough in The Residence Zanzibar, the resort as a whole takes on a fairly neutral style, with manicured lawns, paved pathways and American style condos extending along the sea-front and in several rows behind.
+The Residence Zanzibar is part of the Cenizaro chain of resort hotels, with sister properties in the Maldives, Mauritius and Tunisia.
+Although there are slight African influences if you look hard enough, the resort as a whole takes on a fairly neutral style, with manicured lawns, thousands of tons of concrete used to pave the pathways for the golf carts and bicycles, and American-style, seemingly pre-fabricated condos extending along the sea-front and in several rows behind.
+The attitude to design here seems to have been: Why have your guests trudge along a swept path of natural sand to the swimming pool when 50 tons of concrete slabs can do the job just as well?

-From the moment you enter the Residence through huge gold gates, and the bumpy dirt roads change to smooth tarmac you notice that everything is of a very high standard here.
-You'll be greeted by the friendly staff, all immaculately presented in matching uniforms, at the main reception area before being whisked off on a golf-cart to your private villa to check-in.
+From the moment you enter the Residence through huge gates, and the bumpy dirt road suddenly changes to smooth tarmac, you notice that everything is of a very high standard here.
+You’ll be greeted by the friendly staff at the main reception area, all immaculately presented in matching uniforms, before being whisked off by golf-cart to check in at your private villa.

 - 34 Luxury Garden Pool Villas with one bedroom